 The neat thing about Emily is Away Too is that, in some ways, your dialogue choices don’t make too much of a difference here either.
 The girls won’t like your character any less for having different taste in music or different personal views.
 They’ll always laugh if you choose to make your character tell a joke.
 No matter what advice you give in chapter three, it will end up being the right advice.
 Even the girl you let down will always come back to reconcile with your character.
 As long as your story is consistent in chapter two, everything else will work out.
 This is why I find Emily is Away Too so refreshing as a romantic video game.
 It doesn’t reward you for being compatible with its characters, it rewards you for being honest with them.

 I’d also like to acknowledge that so much of Emily is Away Too’s success is due to the fact that Kyle Seeley phenomenally masked the game’s inner workings behind its characters and dialogue.
 Both Emily and Evelyn radiate with unique personalities, an endearing sense of humour, and genuine teenage insecurity.
 They respond to and play off your character in ways that make them feel like autonomous people.
 They’ll notice when you change your message before replying or don’t listen to the music they share and playfully call you out on it.
 They’ll comment on changes you make to your profile.
 Like with real friends, it takes time for Emily and Evelyn to open up to you and, when they finally do, you can’t help but care about them.
-Dialogue throughout the game always felt like two-way conversations that were unfolding naturally and made my character’s relationships with the two girls feel genuinely intimate.
+Dialogue throughout the game always felt like naturally unfolding, two-way conversations and made my character’s relationships with the girls feel truly intimate.

-Both Emily is Away and Emily is Away Too take drastically different approaches to interactive romantic storytelling.
+Both Emily is Away and Emily is Away Too take drastically different approaches to interactive storytelling.
 However, both succeed in their own unique ways.
 The first game captures the painful experience of a missed romantic opportunity and emulates it with harrowing accuracy.
-The second game captures the feeling of growing close with someone you genuinely care about.
+The second game captures the feeling of growing close with someone who you genuinely care about.
 With the series’ third game, Emily is Away < 3, scheduled to release soon, I’m excited to see where Seeley takes this genre next.